 5 key elements of workforce planning

 Effective workforce planning requires a systematic approach to identify objectives, analyze existing skill levels, and implement ongoing recruitment plans.
-The exact mix and order of steps varies, but we like to use the five-step process outlined by the US Office for Personnel Management (OPM).
+The exact mix and order of steps varies, but we like the five-step process outlined by the US Office for Personnel Management (OPM).

 1. Identify strategic objectives

-At the start of the process, companies need clarity about their strategic aims.
 HR teams should link every aspect of recruitment and upskilling to your organization’s strategic plan.
 What is your long-term business strategy?
 What metrics do HR professionals need to track to understand recruitment or training needs?

-At this stage, it makes sense to consult managers across all departments.
+At this stage, it makes sense to consult managers and stakeholders across all departments.
 For example, digital marketers may supply metrics about conversion rates or lead generation.
 Customer service teams may advise about tracking customer satisfaction or return rates.

 Every department has something to contribute to strategic workforce planning.
 Use the knowledge you gather to understand strategic objectives.
 These objectives should guide your workforce plan when it comes into force.